 In 2012, with funding from the US government, HALO established a programme of survey and clearance in Eastern Savannakhet Province, the most UXO impacted and impoverished region.
 We have been working with government departments and NGO development partners including World Vision, Welthungerhilfe and GIZ to improve human security and eradicate poverty.
 Our staff conduct surveys to identify and map UXO contamination.
 They then carry out clearance, removing the threat from areas containing cluster munitions.

-HALO has pioneered an innovative evidence-based survey methodology in Laos, a process that begins with meetings and interviews with local villagers, then uses technical survey approaches to accurately delineate the extent of UXO contamination, ensuring any clearance is appropriately targeted.
+HALO has developed an innovative evidence-based survey methodology in Laos, a process that begins with meetings and interviews with local villagers, then uses technical survey approaches to accurately delineate the extent of UXO contamination, ensuring any clearance is appropriately targeted.
 We also use an impact prioritisation system which, when combined with accurate survey, ensures clearance is delivered to areas of the greatest need and impact.

 So far, over 4,900,000m2 of land has been cleared, with over 35,000 explosive devices destroyed, improving the lives of over 9,000 local people.

 With generous funding from the UK Department for International Development and the US Department of State (PM/WRA) HALO has achieved remarkable results but there is still a lot to be done.
 HALO supports the National Regulatory Authority’s (NRA) national strategy to survey of cluster munitions to enable a better understanding of the extent of contamination and the resources required to clear the land.
 We are in discussion with other clearance operators and the National Authorities in Laos, and hope to collaborate on this in 2016/17.